konveyor/konveyor.github.io/content/Crane/Tools/CustomPlugIns.md

    }
 }
 ```
-From here, one can iterate over the plugin development.
-Once the plugin is ready to be tested, it can be put in a directory and run with the crane cli command.
+When the plugin is ready to be tested, put it in a directory and run with the crane cli command.

 More accurate detail can be found [here] (https://github.com/konveyor/crane-lib/blob/main/transform/binary-plugin/README.md).